Alix and Oliver Puhl launch tomoni mental health gGmbHRead more

 Members of the educational advisory board represent all types of schools.
 The board includes experienced teachers and those just starting their careers, specialist teachers as well as those with school management responsibilities and teachers elected as liaisons.
 Two school social workers are also board members.
 Read more

-The game.changers are a diverse group of committed youth and young adults, some of whom are affected themselves.
+game.changers are a diverse group of committed youth and young adults, some of whom are affected themselves.
 From the very beginning, they have given tomoni mental health key advice and provided impetus in the conception, realization, and further development of the digital safe space by sharing their experiences, ideas, ...
 Read more

 News from tomoni

-tomoni.teachers is a training program of the non-profit tomoni mental health gGmbH for teachers and school counselors.
+tomoni.schools is a training program of the non-profit tomoni mental health gGmbH for teachers and school counselors.
 The aim is to increase knowledge and the ability to act when recognizing mental illness in...Read more

 The second Frankfurt School Suicide Prevention Day was held at the beginning of July 2022 with about 230 participants.
 Because of limited space, not all requests to participate could be honored.
 Lectures...Read more